sofiane51520/React-ToDoList/README.md

 <h1>React-ToDoList</h1>

-Learning React by doing a To Do List w/ a Symfony Back-End :)
+Learning React by doing a To Do List w/ an API Plateform Back-End :)